ItaMarOol/OmegaSudoku/README.md

 # Itamar's Omega Sudoku solver
 Welcome to Itamar's Omega Sudoku solver!
-This sudoku solver is able to solve every 1x1 - 25x25 sudoku board (that is perfect squared) fast.
+This Sudoku solver is able to solve every 1x1 - 25x25 sudoku board (that is a perfect square) fast.
 It also able to detect invalid boards and unsolvable boards.

 ## Features

-- Solve a sudoku board through CLI
-- Solve a sudoku board through a file
+- Solve sudoku boards through CLI or file input
+- Support for boards from 1x1 - 25x25 (perfect squares only)
+- Fast solving using multiple solving strategies
+- Detection of invalid and unsolvable boards

 ## Solving Algorithm